 During 2009, 2010, 2012, and 2014, LNR advanced funds to pay the District's obligations related to the City IGA.
 In July 2017, LNR sold its property in the District to ACM.
 LNR assigned all reimbursement rights in the City agreements to ACM.

-During 2018, the District satisfied its obligations as it relates to payments to ACM pursuant to Funding Agreement.
+During 2018, the District satisfied its obligations as it relates to payments to ACM pursuant to the Funding Agreement - City IGA Obligations.

 NOTE 5 LONG-TERM OBLIGATIONS (CONTINUED)

 Authorized Debt